 - There are numerous private payphones throughout the school.
-Children can access cards for these from the School Secretary
+Children can access cards for these from the School Office

-- Each boarding House has a Skype tablet or computer for children to use in the evenings.
-This tends to be used more for boarders are located abroad
+- Each boarding House has a Skype tablet or computer for children to use in the evenings, these tend to be used by the boarders whose parents live abroad